LV Criminal Defense: Our Experience

 Other Cases

-• In Re Estate of Samuel Kirschenbaum.
+• In Re Estate of S.K.

 Estate litigation arose involving the probating of a will.
 We provided legal representation to the petitioner/executor in the estate litigation in Kings County, Brooklyn.
-The case progressed to a jury trial and halfway through the trial, we were able to settle the case favorably.
+The case progressed to a jury trial, and halfway through the trial, we were able to settle the case favorably.

 We provided representation to clients in a case involving intellectual property rights and an alleged breach of contract.
 A favorable settlement was reached after litigation began.